 Chickens, like rabbits and other prey species, recognize that danger can come from the sky.
 They are safer when the run provides some overhead cover.

 A few shrubs planted in the run give chicken’s places to safely loiter beneath their intertwined branches.
 A picnic table placed in the run also gives birds a safe haven from the bright sun and overhead predators.

-Predators are crafty and often catch chickens and their owners by surprise.
+Chicken predators are crafty and often catch birds and their owners by surprise.
 Months can go by with no loss and then many birds can be killed in just a short time.
 Preventing predators from accessing chickens is the best way to keep them safe.